 If you’re a fan of fish, try samlon en croûte to get your fix of fish and delicious pastry.
 Pair with some vegetables and you’re good to go!
 If it’s your thing, you could always add pâté and some extra herbs.

-It may not be that Christmassy but it’s definitely tasty!
-If your co-workers are fans of the dish, why not use it for your Christmas dinner?
+It may not be that Christmassy but it’s definitely tasty and the ultimate comfort food!
+If your friends and family are fans of the dish, why not use it for your Christmas dinner?
 There’s no reason you can’t still have some vegetables with it and you could even add broccoli or peppers and onion to the dish for a little extra flavour.

 Why not combine the last two favourites and go for seafood and pasta with this seafood linguine?
 You can combine all sorts of seafood for this dish, including crab, lobster, shrimp and scallops – whatever you like really!

-Depending on how big you make them, you could have stuffed aubergines as a side, starter or main and delight the vegetarians in the group.
+Depending on how big you make them, you could have stuffed aubergines as a side, starter or main and delight the vegetarians in your group.
 Even the meat eaters might like these.

 Maple and bacon is a well-known flavour combination and a favourite with many bacon fans so why not give them a treat this Christmas with these sweet potato doughnuts with maple glaze and candied bacon.